 2. Forget the Politics, and Follow Your Heart

 White’s parents were “tremendous animal lovers,” and they passed that on to her.
-Interestingly enough, Betty White doesn’t consider herself an activist.
+Interestingly enough, Betty White didn’t consider herself an activist.
 “I’m not into animal rights,” she said in a 2009 interview.

 “I don’t get into the political side or the demonstrative side.
 I’m just totally devoted to health and welfare.”
 Animal activists, in her opinion, “only concentrate on the heartbreaking things….
 They forget to celebrate all the gains that we’ve made.”